kore4lyf/frontend_mentor/order-summary-component/README.md

-# Results Summary Component
+# Order summary card
-This is a solution to the [Result Summary Component challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/results-summary-component-CE_K6s0maV).
+This is a solution to the [Order summary card challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/results-summary-component-CE_K6s0maV).

 ## Table of contents